 This is because their skin is also a respiratory organ.
 Gases like oxygen are able to pass through their permeable skin and into their capillaries.

 Most amphibians live in warm, damp climates but they do not have to live exclusively in water.
 They usually live partly in water and partly on land, calling wetlands or forests home.

-However, species like the tree frogs are unique because they do not rely on water as much as their amphibian counterparts.
+However, species like the Pixie Frog are unique because they do not rely on water as much as their amphibian counterparts.